 “The best way to create your own plan for financial independence is to work with an advisor who doesn’t assume your financial decisions will be based solely on some standard set of metrics,” Leitz says.
 “Work with an advisor who will listen to what’s important to you and sees your money as a way to fulfill your life goals.”

 - Finding the right financial advisor to help plan your retirement doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Once you lock in an advisor, take time to go through your retirement definition.
 You’ll want to discuss how much you need to save, whether your goals are realistic and how to reach them.
 Tax planning and the possibility of long-term care should also be part of the discussion to ensure that your financial plan for the future is sound.